Machine learning analysis of dimensional reduction conjecture for nonequilibrium Berezinskii-Kosterlitz-Thouless transition in three dimensions: Universal jump of helicity modulus

-Before proceeding to the test of the dimensional reduction conjecture using machine learning, we first discuss the basic characteristics of the BKT transition in the 3D DRFXYM.
-For the scope of this paper, we will focus exclusively on the zero temperature scenario, omitting the thermal noise $\xi_i$ in Eq.~\eqref{model_equation}.
-The conventional BKT transition is signified by the helicity modulus \cite{Nelson-77, Ohta-79}.
-Typically, it is determined by a change in free energy resulting from a twist of the order parameter at the boundary.
-However, our model is driven out of equilibrium, making the standard free energy concept ill-defined.
-Instead, we evaluate the helicity modulus by measuring the response force to the twist of the order parameter.
-Suppose twisting the order parameter at the top boundary of a 3D cubic simulation box of length $L$ by a slight angle $\theta$ with respect to the bottom boundary.
-The helicity modulus $\Gamma$ is then expressed as:

-where $H$ is the Hamiltonian.
-Importantly, Eq.~\eqref{Gamma_def} can be applied to nonequilibrium situations, considering $\langle ... \rangle$ as the average for nonequilibrium steady states.
-For more details on the simulation of the DRFXYM, refer to Appendix \ref{sec:simulation}.

 We begin by examining the standard 2D XY model as our reference system.
+The Hamiltonian is given by

+where $\theta_i$ is the angle of the spin at site $i$ in a square lattice of length $L$, and $\langle i j \rangle$ denotes a nearest-neighboring pair.

 A well-understood aspect of this model is the behavior of the helicity modulus $\Gamma$.
+The helicity modulus $\Gamma$ is determined by measuring the response force to the twist of the spins.
+Suppose twisting the spins at the left boundary of a 2D square simulation box of length $L$ by a slight angle $\theta$ with respect to the right boundary.
+The helicity modulus $\Gamma$ is then expressed as:

 At the critical temperature $T_c$, $\Gamma$ displays a sharp drop to zero.
 The amplitude of this jump in $\Gamma$ satisfies the universal jump relation \cite{Nelson-77, Ohta-79}:

+We conduct Monte Carlo simulations over $10^5 L^2$ steps, and the time average for the helicity modulus $\Gamma$ is computed, after an initial transient regime to ensure system equilibration.
+Additionally, these measurements are ensemble-averaged over 50 to 100 different initial states to improve statistical reliability and reduce sampling errors.
 In Fig.~\ref{fig_helicity_modulus}(a), we show $\Gamma$ as a function of temperature for various system sizes $L$.
 For temperatures below $T_c \simeq 0.9$, the value of $\Gamma$ remains unaffected by changes in $L$.
 However, for temperatures above this critical point, $\Gamma$ diminishes to zero as $L$ increases.
 The solid line in Fig.~\ref{fig_helicity_modulus}(a) represents $\Gamma = 2T/\pi$.
 Using Eq.~\eqref{hm_jump_2D}, this line intersects with the $\Gamma$ curve right at the critical temperature.

 To deal with the finite-size effect, it is important to point out that, for different system sizes $L$, the values of $\Gamma$ should collapse to a single curve when plotted against the ratio $L/\xi(T)$, where $\xi(T)$ represents the correlation length \cite{Schultka-94}.
 Close to the BKT transition, the correlation length $\xi(T)$ behaves as